01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 72 / 92

-72) Which of the following is a fundamental principle of evacuation?
+72) Which of the following is an example of using calming verbal communication in a professional setting?

 73 / 92